VPremiss/DOC_WEB_standards/README.md

 # TALL-STANDARDS

-Check out the [Wiki](https://github.com/VPremiss/TALL-STANDARDS/wiki) for the knowledge base.
+Check out the complete [Wiki](https://github.com/VPremiss/TALL-STANDARDS/wiki) for the knowledge base.

 ### Table of Content